WildCodeSchool/java-tariff-manager/curriculum/blocks/5_Java_SQL_JDBC/content.md

 ### Challenge: Query Customers with plain JDBC

-_Note: You must have executed [InitialDatabaseSetupManualTest](../../../src/test/java/dev/wcs/nad/tariffmanager/InitialDatabaseSetupManualTest.java) at least once to have test data generated in the database before running the steps below._
+_Note: You must have executed [InitialDatabaseSetupManualTest](../../../src/test/java/dev/wcs/nad/tariffmanager/InitialDatabaseSetupManualTest.java) at least once to have test data generated in the database before running the steps below.
+You might have to delete the `data` folder before!_

 * Execute and follow the call sequence of unit test [CustomerJdbcTest](../../../src/test/java/dev/wcs/nad/tariffmanager/customer/CustomerJdbcTest.java).
 * Understand how the data travels from the database to the Java object model.